e5510/e5510.github.io/index.md

 ## Who Am I

-Hey, I'm Jake o/ I'm a 17 year old student and Python developer (if you couldn't already tell from the fake Python snippet above) from Ireland.
+Hey, I'm Jake o/ I'm an 18 year old student and Python developer (if you couldn't already tell from the *extremely fake* Python snippet above) from Ireland.

 ## Projects